Published: March 12, 2018

 Search My Business

 Updating or adding specific pages to your website and listings outside of your website will help your SEO efforts.
-Optimizing your Google My Business and Bing Places for Business profile is key for searches with this phrase.
+Optimizing your Google Business Profile (Google My Business) and Bing Places for Business profile is key for searches with this phrase.
 All information on various listings should be aligned.

 Bing vs. Google